rubenkharel/eReKon/index.md

 ## Warning and Some infos about repo.

+Vulnerable af, host it only in private environment.

-Since, this was the first ever (maybe second, idk) project I built after learning Node.js, I believe its very messy with bad practices... so, it might make you go bang your head if you start doing code review.
+Since, this was the first ever (maybe second, idk) project I built after learning Node.js, I believe its very messy with bad practices... so, it might make you go bang your head on wall if you start doing code review.

 But I assure you this repo is very beginner friendly to get you started on opensource contribution.

 Create issue if you have any feature request, which I never may build unless I get some free time and get high and think that actually is a great feature to implement.

 PR are more then welcome, Any kind of PR...
 Readme update, READ_BEFORE_CONTRIBUTE.md? kinda thing, or bug fixes? dockerimage? code refactor? anything.. just send PR.
 I dont have to get high to consider approving PRs btw.